mlubinsky/mlubinsky.github.com/sql/README.md

 https://www.crunchydata.com/blog/window-functions-for-data-analysis-with-postgres

-### find the whole data for the row with some max value in a column per some group identifier.
+### Find the whole data for the row with some max value in a column per some group identifier.
 ```sql
 SELECT a.id, a.rev, a.contents
 FROM YourTable a